-CSH Surrey’s unique co-ownership model has delivered higher levels of engagement, motivation, productivity and loyalty than other business models.
-Its annual co-owner survey results outstrip its NHS counterparts in almost every aspect, from ethos to effort.
-Through its co-ownership model, CSH Surrey is able to deliver higher quality healthcare through highly engaged employees who are more motivated to lead the way and continually improve services.
+CSH Surrey’s employee ownership model has delivered higher levels of engagement, motivation, productivity and loyalty than other business models.
+Through our model, CSH Surrey is able to deliver higher quality and safe healthcare through highly engaged employees who are more motivated to lead the way and continually improve services.

-CSH Surrey is owned by its employees, who are called ‘co-owners’, in a model similar to the John Lewis Partnership (except CSH Surrey’s co-owners don’t benefit from dividends).
-Its co-ownership model has a legal and a cultural basis, and is written into CSH Surrey’s Articles of Association.
-CSH Surrey was the first co-owned co-owned organisation of its kind to be created out of the NHS in 2006.
-Then, a pioneering group of more than 650 nurses and therapists chose to set up their own business, believing they could deliver higher quality healthcare independently.
+CSH Surrey is owned by its employees in a model similar to the John Lewis Partnership (except CSH Surrey’s employs don’t benefit from dividends).
+Our model has a legal and a cultural basis, and is written into CSH Surrey’s Articles of Association.
+CSH Surrey was the first employee owned organisation of its kind to be created out of the NHS in 2006.
+Then, a pioneering group of more than 550 nurses and therapists chose to set up their own business, believing they could deliver higher quality healthcare independently.

-CSH Surrey’s shares are held by four co-owner Guardian Shareholders, whose primary roles are to vote on behalf of their fellow co-owners at Annual General Meetings.
-They are accountable to CSH Surrey’s Guardian Trust, a group of six Trustee Directors who ensure the Guardian Shareholders act in the best interests of patients, co-owners and CSH Surrey.
+CSH Surrey’s shares are held by four Guardian Shareholders, whose primary roles are to vote on behalf of their colleagues at Annual General Meetings.
+They are accountable to CSH Surrey’s Guardian Trust, a group of six Trustee Directors who ensure the Guardian Shareholders act in the best interests of patients, employees and CSH Surrey.
 The Trustee Directors include Sir Charlie Mayfield (left), Chairman of the John Lewis Partnership, and Graeme Nuttall (right), employee ownership legal specialist, Partner at law firm Field Fisher Waterhouse LLP and author of the 'Nuttall Review'.

 CSH Surrey is a member of the Employee Ownership Association.

-* Leadbeater (2008), 'Innovation Included: Why Co-owned Businesses are good for Public Services', Employee Ownership Association
+* Leadbeater (2008), 'Innovation Included: Why Employee Owned Businesses are good for Public Services', Employee Ownership Association

 * Ellins & Ham (2009), 'NHS Mutual: Engaging Staff and Aligning Incentives to Achieve Higher Levels of Performance', The Nuffield Trust.